Spaghetti Carbonara: the creamy italian pasta

 best pasta for carbonara?

 You should pair it with long pasta as the tradition demands.
-I like durum wheat Barilla or De Cecco spaghetti or linguine.
+I like durum wheat Barilla or De Cecco spaghetti or linguine or fresh fettuccine.
 This kind of pasta is quite rough, so the sauce sticks well to it.
 Be careful; if you don’t cook long pasta perfectly, the strands will stick together.
 Follow the cooking instructions on the package and make sure to do it in a large pot with enough water.
 Stir the pasta well when added to the boiling water.

 Should carbonara have cream or milk?